parsonsmatt/prometheus-haskell/prometheus-client/docs/memory-use.md

 Since the only actual use of the `Sample`'s payload value is in building the report, we can change `Sample` to contain a `Builder` and encode things directly.
 This will improve efficiency by avoiding allocating intermediate `String`s.

+## `Histogram`

+While investigating `Histogram`, I found a few potential issues:

+1. `cumulativeSum` has numerous problems:
+    * The function holds onto the entire `Map` converted-into-a-`[(Double, Int)]` in order to `zip` it with itself.
+    * `scanl1` is lazy, similar to `foldl`.
+On lists, this will result in thunk accumulation.
+2. `showFFloat` is used, requiring a `Double -> String -> Text -> Builder` conversion path.
+3. The entire computation is done inside of a `STM.atomically`.
+   This means that, should anything write to the `TVar`, all of the computation will be retried.
+   This is *probably* bad - we want to capture the state of the metrics *now*, and then return the `SampleGroup`, rather than allowing the computation to be aborted and retried multiple times.

+The first two problems are based on the sizeof the histogram, so the number of buckets.
+Every additional bucket causes another float to be rendered into a string, and another list cons cell to be held on to.
+Since number of buckets is likely small, this is probably not a big deal.

+However, might as well fix it up where I can!
+`scanl1'` does not exist in `base`, but we can avoid retaining the input list in memory by preserving the tuple structure.
+A bang pattern on the accumulator can help.

+`formatFloat` is used to produce a `Text` label value for the `LabelPair`.
+This suggests we can use `Data.Text.Lazy.Builder` to avoid the intermediate `String`.